 Our recommendation is to have an experienced roofing contractor on-site, or a public adjuster who can act as an unbiased third party representative.
 It should be noted that you will be responsible for paying the public adjuster, and the insurance company will not reimburse you.
 In either case, evidence must be compiled to prove that the damage occurred that makes the claim eligible under your policy.
 Your appeal will need to be elevated to a claims manager if the second insurance adjuster also denies your claim.
 Either you can file a complaint with the state, or you can hire an attorney.

 Book a Free Claim Review With Our Florida Roof Damage Insurance Claim Lawyers

 Herman & Wells is a law firm you can trust when it comes to insurance disputes and getting your roof repaired or replaced.
 It is our goal to protect the rights of policyholders in Florida and keep the big insurance companies accountable.
+Our lawyers are available in our offices in Pinellas Park, Tampa, St. Petersburg, Clearwater, Seminole, Tallahassee, Lakewood Ranch, Bradenton, and Sarasota.
 If you want a second opinion on your roof damage insurance claim, request a free legal consultation with one of our experienced insurance dispute attorneys today.

 Case ResultsSee More Case Results

 Hurricane Michael Insurance Claim for Commercial Building in Florida